 ON TOUR IN THE REGION

 Boheme is now bringing its opera magic to libraries and adult communities throughout the region.
-Dates are being planned in fall/winter 2014 and spring 2015 to learn more about the music and history of an art form that is attracting more young artists and professionals than ever.
+Dates are being planned in spring 2015 to learn more about the music and history of an art form that is attracting more young artists and professionals than ever.
 Most presentations feature live performances.

 Sunday, September 21, 2014 – 2pm: World’s Greatest Arias, Ewing Public Library